YOUNG@HEART in MASHUP VI with JESUS PAGAN Y SU ORQUESTA

 As an arts organization, Young@Heart wants to do more than provide entertainment.
 We are committed to improving and enriching the lives of our community’s most vulnerable members.

-The one-year anniversary of Hurricane Maria’s devastation of Puerto Rico is later this month.
+The one-year anniversary of Hurricane Maria’s devastation of Puerto Rico just passed.
 We are constantly reminded of how dire the situation in Puerto Rico has been and continues to be, and we are aware that the Pioneer Valley is a major destination for recently displaced families from the island.
 For example, Springfield enrolled 590 new students within four months of the hurricane, according to Superintendant of Schools Lydia Martinez.

-Donated items should be unwrapped and in very good or “like new” condition.
+Donated items should be clean, unwrapped and in very good or “like new” condition.
 All sizes, male and female, are appreciated.
-Those not attending the concert are still urged to drop off their donations at the Academy of Music Theatre at 274 Main St, Northampton on the afternoon of the show in the large donation boxes at the entrances.
-Donations can also be dropped off at The Northampton Senior Center at 67 Conz St, Northampton between 8-5pm Mon-Fri.
-For more information about the clothing drive, please email Mark Guglielmo firstname.lastname@example.org
+Those not attending the concert are still urged to drop off their donations at the Academy of Music Theatre, 274 Main St in Northampton from 2-5pm on the afternoon of the show October 21 in the large truck.
+Volunteers will be there to assist.
+For more information about the clothing drive, please email firstname.lastname@example.org

-Greenfield Savings Bank, Lathrop Communities, Daily Hampshire Gazette, Valley Advocate, 93.9 The River, WHMP, and the Massachusetts Cultural Council.
+Greenfield Savings Bank, Lathrop Communities, Daily Hampshire Gazette, Valley Advocate, 93.9 The River, WHMP, National Endowment for the Arts, and the Massachusetts Cultural Council.